 Beef pho, or pho bo, is the most popular pho in the West.
 You can find it in every Vietnamese restaurant.
-If you are a fan of pho, you have probably noticed how the taste and quality varies from place to place.
+If you are a fan of pho, you have probably noticed how the taste and quality vary from place to place.
 What makes or breaks pho is the broth.
 It takes time and quality ingredients to prepare.
-Authentic pho broth will captivate you with its aroma and the taste that seamlessly combines salty, sweet, and umami all in one.
-Pho requires a methodical and complex preparation, but all that can be easily done at home and its so worth it.
-Once you try it once you will be making it over and over again.
+Authentic pho broth will captivate you with its aroma and taste that seamlessly combines salty, sweet, and umami all in one.
+Pho requires a methodical and complex preparation, but all that can be easily done at home, and it's so worth it.
+Once you try it once, you will be making it repeatedly.

 This recipe makes a full-bodied broth with a rich, multilayered flavor and taste.
 The broth has a dark amber color but clear.
 The longer it simmers, the more intensely flavored it becomes.
 The broth will taste very good after a couple of hours, but if you let it simmer for 10-12 hours, you will be blown away by the rich taste.
 This will make the ultimate pho bo.
 It will be so delicious that you will be thinking of making more the next day.